Bexar Juvenile Board Plan

 Attorneys, who are shown to have submitted a claim for legal services not performed by the attorney, may be removed from the list by vote of the majority of the judges on the Board.

-Attorneys, who fail to conduct themselves in a professional and ethical manner, may be subject to removal from the list.
+Attorneys, who fail to conduct themselves in a professional and ethical manner, may be subject to removal from the list by majority vote of the judges on the Board.

 If it is determined at any time during the pendency of the case, that the child is subject to charges for an offense that is of a higher level than that for which the initially appointed attorney is qualified, it is incumbent upon the appointed attorney to bring this matter to the Court's attention as soon as possible.
 Attorneys who fail to do this may be subject to removal from the list.
 Additionally, pay vouchers will not be approved for work on any case for which the appointed attorney is not qualified to represent the child, unless the attorney has received prior approval from the judge in whose court the case has been set.

-Attorneys who are repeatedly late for court or who otherwise fail to show respect to the court, may be subject to removal from the list.
+Attorneys who are repeatedly late for court or who otherwise fail to show respect to the court, may be subject to removal from the list by majority vote of the judges on the Board.

 Attorneys may not ask another attorney to appear for them on a case to which they have been appointed.
 If the attorney is unable to appear on a case, they must either file a written motion for continuance or withdrawal.
-Any attorney, who has filed 3 motions to withdraw due to inability to appear, is subject to removal from the list.
+Any attorney, who has filed 3 motions to withdraw due to inability to appear, is subject to removal from the list by majority vote of the judges on the Board.

-Attorneys must update each court and the Managed Assigned Counsel Office of any changes to telephone number, fax number and/or e-mail address.
-If the court is unable to reach the attorney at the numbers supplied by the attorney, within 24 hours, the attorney may be suspended from the list until such time as the attorney provides new contact information to the courts and the Managed Assigned Counsel Office.
+Attorneys must update each court, Managed Assigned Counsel Office, and the GAC of any changes to telephone number, fax number and/or e-mail address.
+If the court is unable to reach the attorney at the numbers supplied by the attorney, within 24 hours, the attorney may be suspended from the list until such time as the attorney provides new contact information to the courts, the Managed Assigned Counsel Office, and the GAC.

 Any judge on the Board may temporarily remove an attorney from the list if the judge believes that the attorney has become incapacitated, or if the judge discovers the attorney has pending legal issues that may impede their ability to devote full attention to the representation of juvenile respondents.